mongodb/docs/source/includes/list-table-server-pool-properties.rst

    * - ``multiSelect``
      - boolean

-     - Specifies whether a server can have multiple values for this property.
-       If set to ``true``, a server can have multiple values.
+     - If set to ``true``, a user can specify multiple values for the property when requesting servers.
+If a user specifies multiple values for the property when requesting multiple servers, |onprem| provisions servers in a round-robin fashion; i.e. |onprem| provisions a server for each value before provisioning a second server for a given value.

    * - ``statusName``
      - string